mhdhsp/mhdhsp/README.md

 ### 💬 [CollabCode](https://github.com/mhdhsp/CollabCode_Backend)
 - Built a **real-time collaborative code editor** where users can create and join projects.
 - Implemented **Clean Architecture** and **Repository Pattern** for better maintainability.
-- Integrated **SignalR** for live code synchronization and chat between users.
+- Integrated **SignalR** for live synchronization and chat between users.
 - Added **role-based access control**, syntax highlighting, and file-sharing features.
 - Backend built with **ASP.NET Core Web API**, **Entity Framework Core**, and **SQL Server**.
 - Frontend developed using **React.js** and **Bootstrap** for a responsive interface.